Sending an Irish kiss worldwide, with Póg

-Póg is a kiss so its attracts a variety of age groups.
-Women remain the main target, but men have been a very busy consumer too.
-Its easy, meaningful and a keepsake.
+Póg is a kiss so it attracts a variety of age groups.
+Women remain the main target, but men have been very busy consumers too.
+It’s easy, meaningful, and a keepsake.
 We have signet rings with spinning kisses and cuff links too.
 So I think there is something for everyone to enjoy and gift.

 Send A PÓG/Kiss To someone you miss and raise money for Jigsaw – A message from Melissa Curry

 Jigsaw, The National Centre for Youth Mental Health, has seen a 400% increase in demand for its online services and supports since the beginning of the Coronavirus crisis in March.
 They have also had more than 4,000 teachers across the country sign up to its mental health e-learning program during the outbreak.

 This pandemic has left so many of us without the core things we need for our mental well-being.
 A hug, a conversation, a walk in the park, a friend.
 Jigsaw are working hard to ensure there is support for our young people, our families and our communities during these dark times.

 100% of the profits of each PÓG bracelet sold will be donated to Jigsaw, which goes directly to them at this time of need.
 So buy a PÓG and send love to those who need it most and send a kiss to those you miss.
 We all miss our friends and loved ones, but we can be there with a PÓG even if we can’t be there in person.

 Whether it’s someone in your house that needs some extra love and support, a friend abroad that couldn’t make it home, or family that you’re missing, everyone appreciates a kiss from home. and we all need to feel love and reassurance at this time.